unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 1. 8000 is used:

-backend will say something like
+Backend will say something like
 ```
 ADDR already in use
 ```